-2021 has seen an even broader range of transition programmes.
+2022 has continued to provide a broad range of transition programmes.
 Project based learning opportunities now exist in Food Manufacturing, Apiculture, Gateway, Trades Academy and Taster courses.
 These courses have not only provided learning opportunities for our students but have also continued to improve the linkages with our community and future employers.

-2021 saw the continuation of an interest based learning programme called "Super Tuesday" The regular timetable was collapsed for the day (Tuesday) and Y11-13 students chose courses they had an interest in.
+2022 saw the continuation of an interest based learning programme called "Super Tuesday" The regular timetable was collapsed for the day (Tuesday) and Y11-13 students chose courses they had an interest in.
 Whilst these courses could generate credits towards NCEA, this was not the primary focus.
 It is more about students exploring an area of interest and going in to greater depth with the learning.